Court of Cassation (Belgium): Prejudicial questions

 Under Book IV, Title II, Chapter II (articles IV.86–IV.89) of the Belgian Code of Economic Law, the Court of Cassation must answer any prejudicial question (prejudiciële vraag, question préjudicielle, Vorabentscheidungsfrage) asked by another court concerning a case pending before it.
 The question must concern the interpretation of any provision of Book IV of the aforementioned code of law (on the topic of competition law).
 These questions will mostly arise in cases before the Market Court involving a decision of the Belgian Competition Authority (BCA).
 The federal minister of the Economy of Belgium, the European Commission and the BCA may provide an advisory opinion to the Court as amicus curiae.
-The Court of Cassation will then issue a preliminary ruling on the question asked, and the requesting court must adhere to the ruling of the Court of Cassation with regards to the points of law on which it ruled.
+The Court of Cassation will then issue a preliminary ruling on the question asked, and the requesting court must adhere to the ruling of the Court of Cassation with regard to the points of law on which it ruled.